MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentuserinfo_environmentusersid.md

 public string EnvironmentUserSid { get; }
 -->

 ## -description

-Gets the SID of the user signed in to the Isolated Windows Environment, since this is different and separate from the host user.
+**Deprecated.** Gets the SID of the user signed in to the Isolated Windows Environment, since this is different and separate from the host user.

 ## -property-value

 String

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 This can be queried before Isolated Windows Environment sign-in completes.

 ## -see-also

 ## -examples